Auto Strike-through Bridging

 When asked to confirm, Click Yes.

 2Another dialog will appear asking you to select a join tolerance.
 Enter 0.1mm (this should be the default value), and Click the OK button.
+Click Close on the warning dialog about it affecting the nest.
 The part will revert back to its original geometry, and the bridging lines will disappear.

 We can now apply auto strike-through bridging.